IngoPlane/fetch-2/README.md

 A donut.c-inspired fetch tool that spins your distro logo in 3D with live-updating system info.

 ## Changes in this Fork
+### COLOR OVERRIDE:
-- Color Override: use `--color` to override the entire logo with a solid color.
+use `--color` to override the entire logo with a solid color.
   - BLACK, RED, BLUE, GREEN, YELLOW, PURPLE, CYAN, WHITE
+### ALIGN LOGO ON EXIT:
-- Realign on Exit: When exiting fetch, the logo snaps back to its flat rotation for aesthetics.
+When exiting fetch, the logo snaps back to its flat rotation for aesthetics.

 ## Logo
 ![demo](demo.gif)